ikutsia/jobna/JOB_FEED_SETUP.md

 ## 🎨 Features

-- **Multi-source aggregation**: Fetches from ReliefWeb, Working Nomads, and UN Jobs
+- **Multi-source aggregation**: Fetches from ReliefWeb and DevJobsIndo (UN Jobs integration is available but may be empty if Cloudflare blocks the feed)
 - **Unified format**: All jobs normalized to same structure
 - **Search & filter**: Filter by source, search text, sort options
 - **CV Analysis integration**: Click "Analyze Match" to analyze job with your CV